-Learning Processes Involved in this Course
+v Learning Processes Involved in this Course

 - Professionalism: with increasing independence, students work to integrate the rational, technical and emotive elements of caring in the community setting.
-Students do complete and focused assessments of clients, families and groups.
+Students do complete and focused assessments of clients, families and groups including postpartum mothers and infants.
 They pursue shared meaning with clients, families and groups to establish partnerships where shared goals and required resources are identified and self-care promoted.
 Empowerment, healing and growth characterize these partnerships.
 Students plan interventions in discussion with the client, family or group but they may need to validate some decisions with the public health nurse or instructor.
 They evaluate interventions.
 Students respect cultural diversity, value client capacity and expertise in self-care, respect the client's right to choose and value family involvement in care.
 They appreciate the challenge clients experience when learning new abilities and are sensitive to stereotypes that exist regarding people, lifestyles and health issues.
 They are aware of personal values and reactions and effects they might have on others. - Communication: with increasing independence, students work to resolve communication problems or issues in the community setting.
-They listen carefully to client's issues so that appropriate assessments are made.
+They listen carefully to client's issues so that appropriate assessments are made and therapeutic responses to patient cues are given.
 Students continue to develop positive, pro-client caring attitudes and skills to communicate effectively with them.
 They analyze learning needs and implement teaching to promote health, prevent illness or injury, and promote rehabilitation.
-Students engage in health teaching in a variety of contexts: schools, community centres and community groups.
-Students evaluate the effectiveness of teaching.

-Learning Processes Involved in this Course (cont'd.)
+Students engage in health v Learning Processes Involved in this Course (cont'd.)